mhaugrud/msumcspy/_sources/ClassesBasics/Exercises.rst

 .. question:: cb_ex_3

    Copy your implementation of the ``distFrom`` method from the previous question.
-Then, below the comment ``# your new code goes here``, make two point objects.
-Given two points that fall on the circumference of a circle, find and display the center and radius of the circle.
+Then, below the comment ``# your new code goes here``, make two ``Point`` objects.
+Given that two points fall on the circumference of a circle, find and display the center and radius of that circle.

    .. actex:: ch_c1_03